AlexOrlek/MOBtyping/README.md

 # Usage

-A parent python script (parentscript.py) calls all other necessary scripts using a custom function that invokes the Python [subprocess module] (https://docs.python.org/2/library/subprocess.html).
+A parent python script (parentscript.py) calls all other necessary scripts using a custom function that invokes the Python [subprocess module](https://docs.python.org/2/library/subprocess.html).
 The parent script takes arguments from the command line:

 1. the name (excluding file extension) of the FASTA or Genbank file containing the untyped plasmid(s).
 2. the number of PSI-BLAST iterations.
 We recommend 14 iterations, and at least 5 iterations.